shazzad-hasan/netflix-content-trends/README.md

 - **ratings_mapping**: Associate shows/movies with their respective ratings
 - **time**: Contain movie/TV show IDs and their time related information such as the date on which the movie or TV show was added to Netflix and release year

-The **netflix_combined** table is a comprehensive table that integrates data from all the aformentioned tables through SQL joins.
+The **netflix_combined** table is a comprehensive table that integrates data from all the aforementioned tables through SQL joins.

+### File Descriptions

+- **netflix_import.sql**: Running this file creates the entire database with all the individual tables.
+- **combined_table.sql**: Running this file creates the `netflix_combined` table.
+- **EDA_netflix.sql**: This SQL file contains all the queries written to answer potential business questions.

 ### Potential Business Questions:

 #### Content Strategy Development
 - **Problem**: Identify the most popular genre to guide future content creation and acquisition strategies.
 - **Query**: Analyze the distributions of shows/movies across different genres and ratings over time to identify trending categories.